Robert H. Macy

 Robert H. Macy (July 5, 1930 – November 18, 2011) was a Democratic District Attorney from 1980 until 2001 for Oklahoma County and the State's capital, Oklahoma City.
 He was nationally known for his impassioned performances in capital murder trials, sometimes followed by reversals on appeal, and in three cases, exonerations.
 He was President of the National District Attorneys' Association in 1992–93.
 Sometimes called "Cowboy Bob," Macy was a roper and rancher who often wore Western suits with a white shirt, black string tie, and black cowboy hat.
 He sometimes took his gun with him to court.

 Early life and education

 Macy was born in Indianapolis, Indiana, to Harold and Ethel Macy.
 After graduating from Broad Ripple High School, he played football on a scholarship to Earlham College, finishing in 1954 with a degree in Geology and Religion.
 He enlisted in the United States Air Force, and married Betty D. Hendryx on June 30, 1956.
 He joined the Oklahoma City Police Department in 1957, and worked the night patrol while attending the University of Oklahoma College of Law.
 He received his law degree in 1961.
 Macy moved to Ada, Oklahoma and began his legal career as Assistant County Attorney for Pontotoc County.
-He earned a master's degree in Public Administration from Indiana University-Perdue University in 1977.
+He earned a master's degree in Public Administration from Indiana University–Purdue University Indianapolis in 1977.